LeaYeh/42-Docker-DevEnv/README.md

 #### Step 1.

-Create new feature branch for each feature, the feature develop life cycle should be around hours work.
+Fork and create a new feature branch.

 ```
 > git checkout -b feat-<NAME>